ComponentsExpandables

 Overview

 Expandables let you hide detailed content behind a clickable title.
+They are useful anywhere you want progressive disclosure in your docs instead of long, uninterrupted sections.

 Add a single expandable